Charlie Kirk's shooting death exposes security gaps at political events

 The killing, apparently carried out from a nearby rooftop, had eerie parallels to the assassination attempt last year against Donald Trump in Pennsylvania, where a 20-year-old gunman managed to climb on top of a nearby building and open fire during a campaign stop.

 Law enforcement officials were still searching for the shooter Thursday.
 Authorities said the assassin used a high-powered, bolt-action rifle and jumped off that building as spectators fled the scene.
-The FBI released two photos of a "person of interest."
+The FBI released photos of a "person of interest" and video of a person jumping down from a roof and fleeing toward a wooded area.

 Hours after the attack, Jeff Long, the campus police chief, told reporters that six of his officers staffed the debate, and that his department had coordinated with Kirk’s own security team.
 He noted that Kirk had been speaking “in a lower area surrounded by buildings” but did not say whether officers had inspected nearby rooftops.